In the heart of the New Forest lies a quiet, unassuming English village with a spooky history.

 New Forest National Park

-If you can make it down to the village on October 28th, then you should expect:
+If you can make it down to the village during a weekend close to Halloween, then you can expect:

 - A ‘Spot the Witch’ competition